 We highly recommend that you attend the 2.5 Day Fabric-Forming + GFRC Workshop if enrolling in this class as we spend very little time on the science of concrete and nearly all the class working on designing and building the furniture piece.

 When it comes to training, no one has been teaching cutting-edge concrete longer than Brandon Gore.
 As with all things in life, you get what you pay for - good training isn't cheap and cheap training isn't good.
-Invest in yourself, enroll in this workshop today before it is sold out and you spend the rest of your days lamenting what could've been had you only taken this workshop.
+Invest in yourself, enroll in this workshop today before it is sold out and you spend the rest of your days lamenting what could've been had you only taken this class.

 Session Time and Capacity